 “But look closer, your honour,” I say.
 “Your attention in the form of a gobstopper?
 How on earth are we supposed to make sense of that?
 Is her attention a gobstopper, in the sense that he loses his ability to speak?
 Is it a gobstopper in the sense that it is layered and takes weeks to digest?”

 “It is a strange appropriation of the word,” the judge agrees.
-“Almost as strange as using this courtroom as your framing device for a literary analysis.”
+“Almost as strange as using a courtroom as your framing device for a literary analysis.”

 “Can you tell us your chorus next?”
 I ask Crying Lightning.